numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/reduce.md

 ## Storage

 Reduce unlike map requires persistence.
 To support persistence user has to define the `persistence` configuration.
-We replay the data stored in this store on pod startup if there has been a restart of the reduce pod caused due to pod migrations, etc.
+We replay the data stored in this storage on pod startup if there has been a restart of the reduce pod caused due to pod migrations, etc.

 ```yaml